If you have your heart set on an Indian Bobber but you lack ‘big’ bike experience, you have a tough decision ahead.

 The Scout Bobber has a low seating position, balanced weight, sensible power delivery and an attractive price point with the Bobber Sixty.
 Current owners that purchased the Indian Bobber as their first bike testify to that sentiment.

-Indian Motorcycle’s are the oldest American manufacturers and were ever present for the birth of the Bobber as a concept; so, if there is a brand that can truly do a production Bobber justice it certainly is Indian.
+The Indian Scout motorcycle is one of American oldest bikes and was present for the birth of the Bobber as a concept; so, if there is a bike and a brand that can truly do a production Bobber justice it certainly is Indian.